Home / Blog / SCI & Business / French Capital Gains Tax with a Corporate Tax Company

 In our YouTube videos, we often discuss the implications of capital gains tax when owning property through a corporate tax company.
 To provide more clarity, we’ve decided to write this detailed article.
 Investing in real estate through corporate tax companies comes with both unique opportunities and challenges.
 Let’s dive in!

-What Is a Corporate Tax Company?
+What Is a Corporate Tax Company (IS Regime)?

 Individual vs. Corporate Tax Capital Gains Calculations